The Yardbirds: Re-formation (1992–present)

 In 1992 Peter Barton from Rock Artist Management contacted Jim McCarty about the prospect of reforming the Yardbirds.
 McCarty was interested but only if Chris Dreja would agree, but at the time he thought it highly unlikely that Dreja would want to tour again.
 Barton then contacted Dreja, who agreed to give it a try.
 Their debut gig was booked at the Marquee Club in London along with the newly reformed Animals.
 It was a great success.
-The lineup featured John Idan handling guitar (later bass) and lead vocals.
-Barton managed the band and booked all their dates for over a decade; he still works with the band on occasion.
+The lineup featured John Idan on guitar (later bass) and lead vocals.
+Barton managed the band and booked all their dates for more than a decade; he still works with the band on occasion.

 The Yardbirds at Langueux, France, 9 September 2006.
 L to R: John Idan, Jim McCarty (behind the drums) and Chris Dreja.
 Photo: Corentin Lamy.

 Along with McCarty, Dreja and Idan, the reunited 1992 Yardbirds lineup featured Rod Demick (bass, harmonica, backing vocals) from McCarty's eponymous band.
-Months later Demick left and Ray Majors (formerly from the Mott the Hoople offshoot band Mott) joined on lead guitar, while Idan moved to bass, Laurie Garman also joined on harmonica.
+Months later Demick left, and Ray Majors (formerly from the Mott the Hoople offshoot band Mott) joined on lead guitar, while Idan moved to bass, and Laurie Garman also joined on harmonica.
 A recording of the Jim McCarty Band featuring Demick and Idan was released under the Yardbirds name as Reunion Jam.

 In 1996 Majors was replaced by Gypie Mayo, and later that year, Garman was replaced by Alan Glen.

-In 2003 a new album, Birdland, was released under the Yardbirds name on the Favored Nations label by a lineup including Chris Dreja, Jim McCarty, Gypie Mayo (lead guitar, backing vocals), John Idan (bass, lead vocals) and Alan Glen (harmonica, backing vocals), which consisted of a mixture of new material mostly penned by McCarty and re-recordings of some of their greatest hits, with guest appearances by Joe Satriani, Steve Vai, Slash, Brian May, Steve Lukather, Jeff "Skunk" Baxter, John Rzeznik, Martin Ditchum and Simon McCarty.
+In 2003 a new album, Birdland, was released under the Yardbirds name on the Favored Nations label by a lineup including Chris Dreja, Jim McCarty, Gypie Mayo (lead guitar, backing vocals), John Idan (bass, lead vocals) and Alan Glen (harmonica, backing vocals).
+The album was a mixture of new material mostly penned by McCarty and re-recordings of some of their greatest hits.
+Guest appearances included Joe Satriani, Steve Vai, Slash, Brian May, Steve Lukather, Jeff "Skunk" Baxter, John Rzeznik, Martin Ditchum, and Simon McCarty.
 Also, Jeff Beck reunited with his former bandmates on the song "My Blind Life".
-And then there was the rare and improbable guest appearance onstage in 2005 by their first guitarist from the 1960s, Top Topham.
+And there was the rare and improbable guest appearance onstage in 2005 by their first guitarist from the 1960s, Top Topham.

 After the release of Birdland, Mayo was replaced briefly by Jerry Donahue, and subsequently in 2005 by the then 20-year-old guitarist Ben King, while Glen was replaced by Billy Boy Miskimmin from Nine Below Zero fame.